The Oil and Gas Law Review: South Africa

 In addition, oil and gas companies may be liable for transfer duties on the transfer of immovable property and securities transfer taxes on the transfer of securities.
 South Africa further imposes withholding taxes on dividends, royalties and interest.

 The Tenth Schedule to the ITA contains a number of favourable provisions for oil and gas companies, including a special dispensation in respect of deductions from oil and gas income.
+In respect of an oil and gas right, oil and gas companies currently can claim up to 200 per cent in deductions for capital expenditure incurred during exploration.
 The Tenth Schedule also currently authorises the Minister of Finance to conclude binding fiscal stability agreements with an oil and gas company.
+These agreements have the effect of guaranteeing that the provisions of the Tenth Schedule (as per the date of concluding the agreement) continue to apply in respect of that right as long as the right is held by the oil and gas company.

 Persons who make taxable supplies in the course of an enterprise conducted wholly or partly in South Africa, irrespective of whether they are a resident or non-resident, must register as VAT vendors, provided that the minimum threshold is reached.
 VAT vendors collect output VAT from their customers and claim credits for input VAT paid by them.
 The difference is paid to SARS.

-A person must register as a VAT vendor if it carries on an enterprise and the total value of taxable supplies during the previous 12 months exceeds 1 million South African rands, or will exceed 1 million South African rands within the next 12 months.
+A person must register as a VAT vendor if it carries on an enterprise and the total value of taxable supplies during the previous 12 months exceeds one million South African rands, or will exceed one million South African rands within the next 12 months.

 iv Carbon Tax Act